 What does this actually mean?
 It means going through every page of your website and making sure:

 This is super important to do because, similar to number 1, if you have broken links on your website, people will question how reliable other content is on your site.
-This also leads Google to potentially ‘ding’ you if you’re leading your website viewers astray with broken links.
+This also leads Google to potentially ‘ding’ you in terms of search engine rankings.
 Not to mention, imagine if one of these broken links would have resulted in a sale or booking?!
 That’s money lost, my friend!
 So, comb through each page of your website and make sure the information is correct and all links are working properly.

 3. Make sure you have a clear call-to-action (CTA) button on EVERY relevant page of your website.